Christian Yelich Player Props: Brewers vs. Rockies

 Christian Yelich At The Plate

-- Yelich leads Milwaukee with 120 hits and an OBP of .371, plus a team-best slugging percentage of .476.
+- Yelich has 122 hits and an OBP of .376 to go with a slugging percentage of .477.
+All three of those stats are tops among Milwaukee hitters this season.

-- Among qualified batters, he ranks 14th in batting average, while his on-base percentage ranks 17th and he is 39th in slugging.
+- Among the qualified hitters, he ranks 13th in batting average, while his on-base percentage ranks 13th and he is 34th in slugging.

-- Yelich has picked up an RBI in 37.6% of his games this season, with two or more RBI in 14.7% of his games.
-He has also produced three or more runs in six contests.
+- Yelich has an RBI in 41 of 110 games this season, with multiple RBI in 16 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.